Hear Cloudflare and PlanGrid’s amazing journey from founding to exit at Disrupt 2020 – TechCrunch

 When Cloudflare went public last year it certainly wasn’t the end of its 10-year journey, and nor was it PlanGrid’s when it was acquired by Autodesk in 2018.

-Cloudflare’s Michelle Zatlyn saw every nook and cranny of the company’s journey towards its IPO, which received a warm reception, even if there were a few bumps along the road leading up to it.
-What comes after an IPO and how to do you even get there in the first place?
+Cloudflare’s Michelle Zatlyn saw every nook and cranny of the company’s journey toward its IPO, which received a warm reception, even if there were a few bumps along the road leading up to it.
+What comes after an IPO and how do you even get there in the first place?
 Zatlyn will be laying it all out for us.

-PlanGrid’s journey to acquisition by Autodesk was equally fascinating, and Tracy Young – who, as CEO and co-founder, shepherded the company to an $875 Million exit – will be able to give us an insight into what it’s like to dance with a potential acquirer, go through that (often fraught) process, and come out the other side.
+PlanGrid’s journey to acquisition by Autodesk was equally fascinating, and Tracy Young — who, as CEO and co-founder, shepherded the company to an $875 million exit — will be able to give us insight into what it’s like to dance with a potential acquirer, go through that (often fraught) process and come out the other side.

 We’re excited to host this conversation at Disrupt 2020 and expect it to fill up quickly.
 Grab your pass before this Friday to save up to $300 on this session and more.